RichardPienaar/puppy-health/README.md

 - Node JS

-## Instrutions
+## Instructions
-1. Run create-react-app in a blank folder of your choice
+1. Run 'create-react-app .' in an empty folder of your choice
 2. Replace the contents of /public and /src with those found in this repo
-3. run npm start to test locally
+3. run npm start to test locally, and navigate to localhost:3000 (default port)

 ## Hosted at: https://62187071ac29b84fb9872683--puppytestreact.netlify.app